 As discussed above, the website’s interface is very clean and user-friendly.
 Thus, it’s easy to read results – you just need to know where to find each piece of information.

-When you search for this information, the website will prompt you to a page where you have to enter the dates you want to travel on.
+When you search for this information, the website will prompt you to a page where you must enter the dates you want to travel.
 Then, it will show you the available flights through Google Flights.

 Although AwardHacker has a section for this, sometimes the website isn’t properly responsive.
-In that case, you’ll have to enter the travel dates directly into Google Flights to get the available options.
+In that case, you must enter the travel dates directly into Google Flights to get the available options.